davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 ## Verify Signatures First

-X.509 validators SHOULD verify signatures in certificate paths before or in conjunction with policy verification.
+X.509 validators SHOULD verify signatures in certification paths before or in conjunction with policy verification.
 This limits the attack to entities in control of CA certificates.
 For some applications, this may be sufficient to mitigate the attack.
 However, other applications may still be impacted.
 For